 John has a Bachelor of Science in forestry from the University of the South in Sewanee, Tennessee and a law degree from Cumberland School of Law at Samford University.

-Madison joined CSF in August of 2017, taking the role of Event Assistant.
+Madison joined CSF in August of 2017, and currently serves as the Office Assistant.
 Prior to joining the CSF team, Madison attended the University of Arkansas in Fayetteville where she studied political science, legal studies and philosophy.
 During college, Madison spent time working for the U.S. House of Representatives and Missouri’s governor’s race.

 While in Arkansas, Madison grew a deep appreciation for hiking the Ozark Mountains with her dog Sadie and spent countless weekends in her hammock overlooking the vast expanse of trees at Devil’s Den.
-As a Springfield, Missouri native, Madison loved trips to the bass pro gun range with her dad and is particularly excited for the Wonders of Wildlife museum.
+As a Springfield, Missouri native, Madison loved trips to the Bass Pro gun range with her dad and is particularly excited that Johnny Morris's Wonders of Wildlife museum is in her hometown.
 While in D.C., Madison is thrilled to be a part of the CSF staff and looks forward to helping plan and execute events.

 Southeastern States Director